-The Upper School Curriculum: Our aim at Eaton Square Mayfair is to develop young people who are knowledgeable, caring and successful with bright, enquiring minds.
-We want our students to have a positive approach to life, to broaden their horizons and to value the chance to think and study independently.
+Our aim at Eaton Square Mayfair is to develop young people who are knowledgeable, caring and successful with bright, enquiring minds.
+We want our pupils to have a positive approach to life, to broaden their horizons and to value the opportunity to think and study independently.
 We also value and appreciate the importance of achieving excellent academic results.
-We intend for our first cohort of GCSE pupils to have access to exceptional facilities, resources and teaching that will allow them to thrive and fulfil their academic potential.
+We intend for our GCSE pupils to have access to exceptional facilities, resources and teaching that will allow them to thrive and fulfil their academic potential.

-We want to ensure that every student continues to enjoy their education but also has a clear sense of purpose as they begin the next stage of their academic life.
-In seeing GCSE study years as a step towards achieving future goals they will remain motivated and be determined to achieve their best.
-Our curriculum is designed to ensure that throughout the Upper School years, subjects offer a well-defined programme of study that encourages our students to build upon their skills and look to their future.
+We want to ensure that every pupil continues to enjoy their education and also has a clear sense of purpose as they begin the next stage of their academic life.
+In seeing GCSE study years as a step towards achieving future goals, they will remain motivated and be determined to achieve their best.
+Our curriculum is designed to ensure that subjects offer a well-defined programme of study that encourages our students to build upon their skills and look to their future.

 The next steps

-The Core GCSEs prepare our students for life beyond Eaton Square Mayfair.
+The Core GCSEs prepare our pupils for life beyond Eaton Square Mayfair.
 They develop and secure the fundamental skills essential for future work and study.
-The range of option subjects allow students to develop their own interests and are the first step in them designing the shape of their own education.
+The range of option subjects allow pupils to develop their own interests and are the first step in them designing the shape of their own education.
 The Core GCSEs at Eaton Square Mayfair are English Language, English Literature, Mathematics and Science (worth two GCSEs).
 This year, we offered sixteen options to our pupils to complement their core GCSEs.

 The wider curriculum